Safety is Always First

 SAFETY IS . . .
 And Always WILL BE . . .
 Our TOP PRIORITY! --- Please know that providing a safe and secure environment at RMS for our students and staff is our #1 priority each and every day!
 We know that if students do not feel safe, then learning cannot take place for our students.
 Forsyth County Schools and Riverwatch Middle School have many practices and procedures in place to help safeguard your child every minute of every day to, from and on campus.
 Detailed safety plans for all kinds of emergencies have been carefully planned, written, and put in place, and will be practiced quite frequently with our staff and students during the first few weeks of school.
 We will continue to practice these drills in an organized way, and as if they were the real thing, throughout the school year.

-RMS has a School Resource Officer, Terry Roper, who is based inside of our school and whom we share with both Settles Bridge and Sharon Elementary Schools.
+RMS has a School Resource Officer, Ty Miller, who is based inside of our school and whom we share with both Settles Bridge and Sharon Elementary Schools.
 He is on our campus on a regular basis, checking on things, talking to our students, and getting to know them.
 All schools in the district have had their front entrances updated with a “buzz-in” and intercom feature for entrance after students have entered for the morning.
 All visitors must now come to this single door and be buzzed in by a front office secretary who has a wide view of the entire person and the surrounding area.
 Strict and technologically-sophisticated sign-in procedures for visitors, once they are buzzed in, are in place, and a driver’s license is required to check out a student.

 Part of Riverwatch's standard operating procedures is to have our head custodian check the entire facility and campus early each morning to look for any unusual objects.
 Phones are in every classroom, and administrators are in constant communication with each other, our SRO, and the front office through radios, as well as with the school district safety office through the use of cell phones.
 Our phones come equipped with sophisticated technology that allows for tracing phone calls in the event of a bomb threat or other threatening phone calls.